harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gen-ai-use.md

 ---
-title: Use Generative AI for asset governance
+title: Use Harness AI Copilot for asset governance
-sidebar_label: Use Generative AI
+sidebar_label: Use Harness AI Copilot
 description: This topic explains how to create rules by using Harness AI Copilot.
 # sidebar_position: 1
 ---